-Yattendon Church of England (Aided) Primary School is situated in the village of Yattendon which lies some six miles North East of Newbury.
-Like so much of West Berkshire, it is in the North Wessex Downs Area of Outstanding Natural Beauty.
-In the village there is our school, a pub, a shop with a post office, a butcher and greengrocer, a hairdresser and a brewery with a shop.
+Yattendon Church of England (Aided) Primary School is situated in the village of Yattendon which lies six miles North East of Newbury.
+We are in the North Wessex Downs Area of Outstanding Natural Beauty.
 The school building was built in 1892 and given to Yattendon village by Alfred Waterhouse in memory of his son Alfred Maurice Waterhouse.

 The attractions of our school are many - a lovely building, a beautiful rural environment with a large playing field and playground for our pupils to enjoy, committed teachers, support staff and governors.
-We have a strong support team in place for the children and also, within the administration team, a Business Manager.
-The school boasts a very active Parent Teacher Association (Friends of Yattendon School - FOYS) which runs events such as quiz nights, silent auctions and social events for parents and teachers.
-In the past they have paid for a new storage shed and the refurbishment of our library.
+The school has an active Parent Teacher Association (Friends of Yattendon School - FOYS) which runs events to raise funds for the school.